DavidMiles1925/printer_camera/README.md

 ### Camera

+#### Camera Installation

-- You will need to ensure picamera2 is installed on your machine.
+- You will need to ensure picamera2 is installed on your machine. (see Dependencies above)

 - I have documented the setup of the camera extensively in the [**Motion Camera Repo**](https://github.com/DavidMiles1925/motion_camera).
-Refer to this documentation to avoid duplication of efforts.
+Refer to this documentation for more information.

+- Ensure the camera is installed (in the RPI Zero 2 W) with the gold traces facing the board ("face-down")

+❌ Picture Needed

 ### Temperature Sensor: DS18B20